 - National Treaty Collections in Print.

-- By Title: [name of treaty collection]
+- Search by Title: [name of treaty collection]

 "Official gazette" is a generic term for a government publication in which newly enacted legislation, regulations, and other sources of primary law are published in chronological order.
 In most jurisdictions, new laws and regulations do not take effect until they are published in the official gazette.
 The closest parallel in the U.S. is the Federal Register, where administrative agencies are required to publish notices of proposed and final regulations.